ACC-Computer-Science-Summer-2024-closed/final-project-CloudSlinger/README.md

 ### Constructors

 - **Matrix(int, int)**: Constructs a matrix with specified dimensions.
-Throws an exception if rows or columns are less than or equal to 2.
+Throws an exception if rows or columns are less than 2.
 - **Matrix(int, int, int)**: Overloaded constructor that initializes the matrix with specified dimensions and an initial value for all elements.
-Throws an exception if rows or columns are less than or equal to 2.
+Throws an exception if rows or columns are less than 2.

 ### Destructor